-Kidnapped Jacksonville Infant Found 18 Years Later
+Kidnapped Florida Infant Found 18 Years Later

 (CN) – An 18-year-old woman met her biological parents for the first time this weekend after police arrested the woman they say kidnapped her from the maternity ward of a Jacksonville hospital just hours after her birth.

-Gloria Williams, who raised Kamiyah Mobley has her own daughter, was arrested on Friday in Walterboro, South Carolina, after a DNA test confirmed that Mobley was, in fact, the infant that disappeared from the hospital 18 years ago.
+Gloria Williams, who raised Kamiyah Mobley as her own daughter, was arrested on Friday in Walterboro, South Carolina, after a DNA test confirmed that Mobley was, in fact, the infant that disappeared from the hospital 18 years ago.

 Williams, who now potentially faces life in prison, was initially held in the Colleton County Jail in South Carolina, but on Saturday she waived extradition to Jacksonville.